Kosse, Texas: Incorporation and early years

 The new town of Kosse was formally incorporated by an Act of the Texas Legislature on May 22, 1871.
 The Act named G. N. Beaumont, D. T. Igleheart, J. Huey, R. H. Fielder and a Mr. Young to be commissioners to lay off the town and make a town plat.
-The town's first officers were appointed by the Governor, and the first general election was held on the second Tuesday in November, 1872, at which time a mayor, constable and five aldermen were elected for a two-year term.
+The town's first officers were appointed by the Governor, and the first general election was held on the second Tuesday in November 1872, at which time a mayor, constable and five aldermen were elected for a two-year term.
 The town was named for H&TC's chief engineer, Theodore Kosse.

 Late 19th century

 The first census of Kosse was taken in 1880 when it had a population of 476.
 Five years later, Kosse had multiple cotton gins, two sawmills, and three gristmills.
 By 1890 there were 647 residents.

 An acre of land was granted for the construction of a public school on October 1, 1884.
 Kosse became an independent school district in 1893, with J. Thomas Hall as its first superintendent.
 The district had a total of 225 students.
 A separate school with 80 students and two teachers served the area's black community.

-On December 22, 1895, a fire burned seven brick buildings and destroyed the merchandise of seventeen firms, causing a loss of $75,000 of which only $30,000 was insured.
+On December 22, 1895, a fire burned seven brick buildings and destroyed the merchandise of seventeen firms; this caused a loss of $75,000, of which only $30,000 was insured.

 Early 20th century

 By the turn of the 20th century, Kosse had emerged as a small but stable regional community that supported the surrounding farms and ranches of southern Limestone County.

 Kosse was home to 700 residents in 1914.
 A local Chamber of Commerce was formed in 1921.
 In 1922, discovery of oil by wildcatter A. E. Humphreys dramatically transformed Kosse into a temporary oil boom town with thousands of new residents.
 However, the numerous wells drilled around Kosse did not turn out to be producers, and Kosse's oil boom came to a rapid close early in 1923.

-The Great Depression severely impacted Kosse as businesses closed and people left in search of greater employment opportunities.
+The Great Depression severely impacted Kosse as businesses closed and people left in search of jobs.
 Declining student enrollment caused the Kosse School Board to vote in favor of consolidation with Groesbeck in 1968.
 Kosse had eleven businesses in 1989.